Vatican City cricket team

-The Vatican City cricket team is an amateur cricket club established by the Vatican for the Catholic Church to foster ties where the sport is popular, such as the British Commonwealth including India and the Caribbean, thereby encouraging inter-faith dialogue.
+The Vatican City cricket team is an amateur cricket club established by the Vatican for the Catholic Church to foster ties where the sport is popular, such as in the Commonwealth of Nations including India and the Caribbean, thereby encouraging inter-faith dialogue.

 History

 Prior to the official establishment of the Vatican Cricket Team, an ad hoc Vatican XI played its first (international) match against the Netherlands-based Fellowship Of Oddly Odd Countries Cricket Club.
 The match was played on 13 September 2008 at the Stadio dei Marmi where, using an impromptu pitch, the Vatican side scored 107 runs for the loss of just one wicket; FFOP CC was all out for 58, in a 35-over match.

 Its first cricket match was in May 2008, a friendly game against Roma Capannelle Cricket Club, with the Serie A club winning the match.

 In 2013, the "St Peter's Cricket Club", initially the idea of Australia's ambassador to the Holy See, John McCarthy, announced its formation.
 The club was tasked with recruiting players from among the "300 seminarians and priests housed at Catholic colleges and seminaries around Rome", therefore not Vatican City citizens.
 The most talented players were to be invited to join the Vatican Cricket Team, or "the Vatican XI".
 The Vatican plays its home matches at the Roma Capannelle Cricket Ground, home of Roma Capannelle CC, the only international cricket ground in Rome.

 The Vatican Cricket Team was established in June 2014 with the initial squad consisting of "priests, deacons and seminarians", primarily recruited from India and some players from England, Sri Lanka and Pakistan also being selected.
 The team is sponsored by the dicastery for Culture and Education, and is supported by members of the Papal Orders of Knighthood.